Where to start?

 Wearing a school uniform from Kindergarten to Year 10 is strongly encouraged in Tasmanian Government schools.

-In Years 11 and 12 uniforms are not worn.
+In Years 11 and 12 Colleges uniforms are generally not worn.

 You are responsible for…